 Perform each workout (Days I, II, and III) once a week, resting at least a day between each session.

-The first exercise in each workout is done as straight sets in MOTM fashion: Begin each set at the start of the minute and rest for whatever remains of that minute when the reps are done.
+The first exercise in each workout is done as straight sets in EMOM fashion: Begin each set at the start of the minute, and rest for whatever remains of that minute when your reps are done.
 Begin your next set at the top of the next minute.
-Exercises marked “A,” “B,” and “C” are done as a triset: Complete one set of A, rest as directed, then one set of B, rest, then C, and rest.
+Exercises marked A, B, and C are done as a triset: Complete one set of A, rest as directed, then one set of B, rest, then C, and rest.
 Repeat until all the prescribed sets are complete.